French, U.S. finance chiefs agree to push cross-border tax reform

-PARIS (Reuters) - French Finance Minister Bruno Le Maire and his new U.S. counterpart Janet Yellen agreed on Thursday to seek an international agreement on new rules for taxing multinational businesses, the French finance ministry said after the pair’s first calls since Yellen took office.
+PARIS/WASHINGTON (Reuters) - French Finance Minister Bruno Le Maire and his new U.S. counterpart Janet Yellen agreed to seek an international agreement on new rules for taxing multinational businesses, the U.S. Treasury and French finance ministry said after the two spoke on Thursday.

 Paris and Washington clashed during the Trump administration over France’s tax on digital service companies and over reluctance from Yellen’s predecessor Steven Mnuchin to move forward on talks to overhaul the rules for taxing cross-border commerce.

+“The Secretary committed to re-engage actively in the ongoing OECD discussions on international taxation to forge a timely international accord,” the U.S. Treasury said in a statement issued after the first call between Yellen and Le Maire since she took office on Tuesday.

-“Bruno Le Maire and Janet Yellen ... agreed on the need to find multilateral solutions to many of the issues facing the global economy, including addressing the tax challenges of efficiently and equitably taxing the income of multinational firms,” the French finance ministry said in a statement.
+France’s Finance Ministry said the two “agreed on the need to find multilateral solutions to many of the issues facing the global economy, including addressing the tax challenges of efficiently and equitably taxing the income of multinational firms.”

-“Bruno Le Maire welcomed Secretary Yellen’s commitment to active U.S. participation in the ongoing OECD discussions on international taxation to forge a timely international accord,” it added.
+The same language has appeared in Treasury statements issued after Yellen’s calls with British Finance Minister Rishi Sunak and German Finance Minister Olaf Scholz.
+In all three calls, Yellen emphasized cooperation in “ending the pandemic, supporting a strong global economic recovery, fighting income inequality and forcefully addressing the threat of climate change,” the Treasury said.

 Le Maire and Yellen also spoke about the need to reduce trade tensions between Europe and the United States, which flared during the Trump administration.

-The French minister in particular raised the topic of U.S. trade sanctions on French winegrowers that the Trump administration had place put in place over a long-running aircraft subsidies dispute.
+The French minister in particular raised the topic of U.S. trade sanctions on French wine growers that the Trump administration had put in place over a long-running aircraft subsidies dispute.

 Our Standards: The Thomson Reuters Trust Principles.